coreboot/seabios/docs/Memory_Model.md

 * GET_LOW / SET_LOW : Access internal variables marked with
   VARLOW.
-(There are also related macros GET_LOWFLAT / SET_LOWFLAT for accessing storage allocated with malloc_low).
+(There are also related macros GET_LOWFLAT / SET_LOWFLAT for accessing storage allocated with malloc_low.)

 * GET_GLOBAL : Access internal variables marked with the VAR16 or
   VARFSEG flags.
-(There is also the related macro GET_GLOBALFLAT for accessing storage allocated with malloc_fseg).
+(There is also the related macro GET_GLOBALFLAT for accessing storage allocated with malloc_fseg.)

 Memory available during initialization
 ======================================